SpencerAung/spenceraung.me/src/blog/2018-11-29---what-you-can-do-with-javascript-array-methods/index.md

 ---
 path: "/blog"
 date: "2018-11-29"
-title: "Why I prefer Array methods over for loop"
+title: "What you can do with JavaScript Array methods"
 ---
-Even though, for loop is faster, I personally prefer array methods.
-The ones I mostly end up using are map, filter and reduce.
+Even though, code implemented in for-loop may run faster, I prefer array methods and use them all the time.

+### Reasons

 I have a few good reasons to use them.

-1. The code is cleaner so it is much easier to understand.
-2. We can reuse the callback function
+1. Unlike a loop, the code is cleaner without the index variables and expressions(initialization, condition and final).
 3. Less side effects because it returns a new array.
 Original array is not modified.
 Except for [Array.prototype.forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach), it performs the callback function directly on each item of the array.

 Let's see what we can do with array methods!